There Be Mature Content Here

 Now I just gotta stall the lottery while speed-building Pyx’s one-man cabin until I can monkey-up something better.

-As well as fix what’ve done to Pyx…
+Oh, and fix what I’ve done to Pyx…

-Plus, the whole Rez and babymaking thing.
+Plus, there’s the whole Rez and babymaking thing.
 Gotta get on that, too…

 But first, I need to bake some bread.

 I’m using a rag to fan black smoke away from my face when the door to my modular swings open.

 “Fucking again, Luna?”
 Benny whines.

 “No flames this time,” I say as I cough.
 I gesture to the blackened loaves of bread that are precariously balanced on the sliver of bare space known as ‘the counter.’
 “A total success in regards to my progress.”